-Back when I was just starting to make some healthy changes in my life, I had heard about kombucha and its gloriously probiotic goodness, but pretty much had just assumed that I would be limited to buying a pricey bottle every now and then to enjoy.
+Back some years ago, when I was just starting to make some healthy changes in my life, I had heard about kombucha and its gloriously probiotic goodness, but pretty much had just assumed that I would be limited to buying a pricey bottle every now and then to enjoy.

-But then I found out how easy it is to make at home, got a scoby from my future hubby, and haven’t stopped brewing it since!
-I usually drink a bottle every day or two, and make each bottle for pennies instead of paying the price of a latte every time I want some kombucha.
+But then I found out how easy it is to make at home, got a scoby from my then fiance (now hubs), and haven’t stopped brewing it since!
+I usually drink a bottle every day or two, and I make each bottle for pennies instead of paying the price of a latte every time I want some kombucha.

 Home-brewed kombucha can actually be better for you than storebought!